archdaily/archdaily.github.io/_posts/2014-02-06-our-gitflow.markdown

 $ git add .
 $ git commit -m "Changes"

 # When finishing the new feature you should bring the code inside master to the branch.
 # It's a good practice to make it frequently during the development of the feature.
-$ git fetch origin/master
+$ git fetch origin master
 $ git rebase origin/master
 $ git push origin new-feature
 # Sometimes, when there are conflits at rebasing, you should make git push -f origin new-feature.